 The building has both private and shared laboratories and is configured to support the collaborative initiatives prevalent in the fields of bio-sciences, bio-engineering, robotics, and super-computing.
 A high-performance computing space houses the OU Supercomputing Center for Education and Research (OSCER) and its massive computer systems.
 From within this space, researchers from The University of Oklahoma and beyond have access to some of the latest computer technologies available.

-The first floor of the Stephenson Research and Technology Center includes components for the Biology and the Bio-engineering departments at OU.
-Flexible laboratory research space and a zebra fish breeding facility support the research taking place throughout the center.
+The first floor of the Stephenson Research and Technology Center includes components for OU's biology and the bio-engineering departments.
+Flexible laboratory research space and a zebra-fish breeding facility support the research taking place throughout the center.

 OU STEPHENSON RESEARCH & TECHNOLOGY CENTER

 The University of Oklahoma

 Educational Interior Showcase Silver Citation for Laboratories (2005)